kwant-project/kwant/doc/source/tutorial/spin_potential_shape.rst

 .. specialnote:: Technical details

   - Functions can also be used for hoppings.
-In this case, they take two `~kwant.builder.Site`'s as arguments and then an arbitrary number of additional arguments.
+In this case, they take two `~kwant.system.Site`'s as arguments and then an arbitrary number of additional arguments.

-  - Apart from the real-space position `pos`, `~kwant.builder.Site` has also an attribute `tag` containing the lattice indices of the site.
+  - Apart from the real-space position `pos`, `~kwant.system.Site` has also an attribute `tag` containing the lattice indices of the site.

 .. _tutorial-abring: